-For Police prosecution cases, the fixed fee for Trial can be claimed if evidence is presented at the hearing.
-Where a matter reaches a Judge-alone trial and a guilty plea is entered prior to evidence being presented, the provider can claim the base fee only for Administration/Case Review.
+For Police prosecution cases, the fixed fee for Preparation (full) - if case goes to a hearing can be claimed if evidence is presented at the hearing.
+Where a matter reaches a Judge-alone trial and a guilty plea is entered prior to evidence being presented, the provider can claim the Preparation (part) - if case resolves prior to Trial but a significant amount of work has been carried out fixed fee.

-However, if the provider can demonstrate that he or she has in good faith prepared for a Judgealone trial, which does not occur for reasons outside his or her control, the base fee for Trial can be claimed.
+However, if the provider can demonstrate that he or she has in good faith prepared for a Judgealone trial, which does not occur for reasons outside his or her control, the Preparation (full) - if case goes to a hearing fixed fee can be claimed.
 Where the charge(s) are withdrawn immediately before the Judge-alone trial or before evidence is given, this is considered to be outside of the provider's control.